elemental-zcash/btcpayserver-zcash-plugin/README.md

 > This plugin isn't maintained and nobody but the original author knows how it works. (@hhanh00)

 We are looking for a maintainer.
+It seems that this plugin is more or less a copy-paste of the better-maintained [Monero Plugin](https://github.com/btcpayserver/btcpayserver-monero-plugin).

+If ZCash is a fork of Monero, it is probably possible to support both in the same plugin easily.

 ## Configuration